 ‘Cheap’ boots will wear out faster (some, really fast) and will damage much quicker than better work boots.
 They will likely not be very comfortable – especially if wearing them for a long time, and may even cause blisters.
 It boils down to the design, construction and materials methodologies.

-With that said, that is where the best work boots or hiking boots stand out… a superior design, superior construction, and superior materials.
-As you search for the ‘best boot’ you will discover an enormous array of styles – each attempting to appeal to your tastes, and many with purpose-designs towards a particular application our ‘use-case’ scenario.
+With that said, that is where good work boots stand out… A superior design, superior construction, and superior materials.
+As you search, you will discover an enormous array of styles – each attempting to appeal to your tastes, and many with purpose-designs towards a particular application our ‘use-case’ scenario.

 One big difference between various boots that I have found over the years is the construction of the arch within the boot.
 Once you’ve worn a good boot (or shoe) with really good arch support and comfort, you will know what I mean.
 It makes a big difference.